aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 Iteration 2: basic oven
 -----------------------
 Now that we know miros will run on our system, lets use it to build a very basic toaster oven with a working HSM.
+We will add some states and show how to transition between these states.

 .. _iter2_spec:

 Iteration 2 specification
 """""""""""""""""""""""""

-* :new_spec:`The toaster oven will have a door, it will always be closed (for now)`
+* :new_spec:`The toaster oven will have a door (for now, it will always be closed)`
 * :new_spec:`The toaster oven will have an oven light, which can be turned on and off`
 * :new_spec:`The toaster oven will have a heater, which can be turned on and off`
-* :new_spec:`It will have two different heating modes, baking which can bake a potato and toasting which can toast some bread`
+* :new_spec:`It will have two different heating modes; baking and toasting`
 * :new_spec:`The toaster oven should start in the off state`
 * :new_spec:`The toaster can only heat when the door is closed`
 * :new_spec:`The toaster's light should be off when the door is closed`